 3.4.
 What if All Hotel Rooms in a Town Are All Sold Out?

 Some people asked what if all the hotel rooms in a town are all sold out for that night because there is a special big event going on in that particular town?
-Based on my several years of experience, such problem does not happen that often.
-If that happens, we just drive 20 or 30 minutes to another town to get a hotel room.
+Based on my several years of experience, such problem may happen but not frequently.
+When that happened to us once, we just drove 20 or 30 minutes to another town to get a hotel room.
 It is not much of an issue as long as we have a car to drive.

 4. New Smarter Car Makes Driving Tour Easier, Less Stressful and Safer